ViralMehtaSWE/Scrapy-Spider-Autorepair/scrapy_spider_auto_repair/docs/readme.md

 #
+# Note:
+Please note that this code was written as part of GSoC 2018 and it is usable and complete.
+However, further improvements can be made.
+These improvements have been written in the ```Future Plans``` section below.
+#
 # Introduction

 Spiders can become broken due to changes on the target site, which lead to different page layouts (therefore, broken XPath and CSS extractors).
 Often however, the information content of a page remains, roughly, the same, just in a different form or layout.